Q&A: Where are we in the COVID-19 vaccine race? | Health

 Q&A: Where are we in the COVID-19 vaccine race?

-Why are data reports delayed beyond original predictions?
+Why is Pfizer ahead with its data?
 The trials rely on subjects becoming naturally infected with the coronavirus, so how long it takes to generate results largely depends on how pervasive the virus is where trials are being conducted.
 Each drugmaker has targeted a specific number of infections to trigger a first analysis of their data.

-Pfizer, for instance, believes it may know if its vaccine works once 32 people contract COVID-19 in the 44,000-person trial, as long as the overwhelming majority of those infected had received the placebo.
-But drugmakers have said an insufficient number of infections prior to the recent spikes in cases slowed their ability to present data earlier.
-Pfizer in October said it did not expect to have usable trial data until late November due to slow infection rates.
-It had previously suggested that would happen in October.

-AstraZeneca said a slowdown in infections during the summer delayed its UK trial and that it expected to have results by the end of the year.
-Its timeline was also extended by a pause to investigate an illness in a UK trial participant.
-After a slowing of infections in late summer and early autumn, COVID-19 cases were rampant again in October and early November, setting daily records in the United States and Europe as the weather cooled and people moved indoors.
-Experts have suggested that trial participants may also have been more careful to avoid contracting COVID-19 than the general population knowing they may have received a placebo.
+AstraZeneca said last week a slowdown in infections during the summer is delaying data analysis for its UK trial.

+COVID-19 cases, however, soared in October and early November, setting daily records in the United States and Europe.
+How well are the vaccines supposed to work?
+The World Health Organization has recommended a minimum standard for effectiveness of at least 50%.
+The United States and some other regulators are following that guideline – which means there must be at least twice as many infections among volunteers who received a placebo as among those in the vaccine group.
+The European Medicines Agency has said it may accept a lower efficacy level.

 - READ MORE ON: